codyhoag/liferay-docs/devGuide/en/chapters/08-opensocial.markdown

 OpenSocial gadgets offer a plethora of new features to Liferay that present new opportunities for your portal customization.
-You've learned the anatomy of a gadget, how to access third-party applications from a gadget, and gadget communication with PubSub.
+You've learned the anatomy of a gadget and how to access third-party applications from a gadget.
 Also, you learned that Liferay's gadget editor makes editing and customizing your gadgets easier than ever.
 Take a deep breath and give yourself a pat on the back; you're now a trained gadget guru!

 What better way to keep things rolling than to focus on your portal's overall look and feel using Liferay Themes!
 While we're at it, let's learn how to